 While there has been a noticeable absence of recent poll data, an LNP victory is still seen as an outside chance.
 According to SportsPunter.com a party called “Labour” are $1.50 to win while an entity called the “Coalition” are $2.55.
 Perhaps given their spelling and failure to keep up with the existence of the LNP, SportsPunter.com ought not to be trusted with your money.
 Nevertheless the odds are a fair reflection of what the LNP needs to do to win.

-Because of the electoral boundaries and redistributions a 50:50 Two Party Preferred Vote will not be enough for an LNP victory or even a draw.
-But as Pollytics reminded me today, Queensland has Optional Preferential Voting (OPV) so preferences often exhaust.
+Because of the electoral boundaries and redistributions, a 50:50 Two Party Preferred Vote will not be enough for an LNP victory or even a draw.
+But as Pollytics said, Queensland has Optional Preferential Voting (OPV) so preferences often exhaust.
 This makes two party preferred polling estimates potentially misleading.
-But it can also be a devastating tactic in the real thing, Beattie used OPV in the 2001 election to destroy the then disunited opposition and again in 2006 in an attempt to marginalise the Greens.
+But it can be a devastating tactic.
+Beattie used OPV in the 2001 election to destroy a disunited opposition and again in 2006 in an attempt to marginalise the Greens.

 However as the Brisbane Times points out today, what goes around comes around and Greens leader Bob Brown would not guarantee Premier Anna Bligh Greens’ preferences.
-The online newspaper says the local Greens are likely to recommend a “just vote one” strategy because of the Bligh Government’s failure to back down on its Mary River Dam project.
-At least the Fairfax web paper had more of a finger on the pulse than the Courier-Mail.
+BT says the local Greens are likely to recommend a “just vote one” strategy because of the Bligh Government’s failure to back down on its Mary River Dam project.
+It had more of a finger on the pulse than the Courier-Mail.
 When announcing the election today, the latter came out with this gem: “Calling the election today will result in a 27-day campaign, one day longer than the usual minimum 26-day campaign favoured by her predecessor.”
-Let’s hope they come out with more incisive analysis than that over the next four weeks.
+Let’s hope for more incisive analysis than that over the next four weeks.

-Another News Ltd apparatchik, Andrew Bolt, was a bit more controversial.
-He said today that Bligh is going to the polls “before voters cotton on to her economic crisis.”
-While that seems a harsh judgement, Bligh herself gives credence to the idea that the crisis is “hers” when she claims in her poll announcement video she would protect Queensland from the global financial crisis.
+Another News Ltd apparatchik, Andrew Bolt, was more controversial.
+He said Bligh was going to the polls “before voters cotton on to her economic crisis.”
+While that seems a harsh judgement, Bligh herself gives credence to the idea the crisis is “hers” when she claims in her poll announcement video she would protect Queensland from the GFC.

 But John Quiggin says the government is going early precisely because the people do not blame them for the crisis.
-He says the fact that Bligh called the poll within a day or so of the credit rating downgrade “is striking”.
+He says the fact Bligh called the poll within a day or so of the credit rating downgrade was striking.
 Quiggin says the rating agencies are no longer trustworthy and the policies required to keep AAA “would have been economically disastrous”.
 This is a view shared by Nicholas Gruen and Joshua Gans.
-Gans, who writes at Core Economics, told Woolly Days today that Queensland cutting infrastructure spending “would be disastrous for the economy”.
+Gans, who writes at Core Economics, told Woolly Days that Queensland cutting infrastructure spending “would be disastrous for the economy”.

 February 24, 2009 at 12:23 pm